DavidRMorphew/google-books-cli/README.md

 def display_books_by_attribute(attribute)
     Book.all.each.with_index(1) do |book, index|
         puts "(#{index}) " + book.send("#{attribute}")
     end
 end
 ```

 * The code for the user-selection-of-a-book method (`ask_user_for_book_choice`) would need to be modified to use the results of the new `display_books_by_attribute()` method.

 **Formatting**: formatting for author names has been standardized, but titles and subtitles could also be standardized.
-One could, for instance, write code that splits the title string into array elements, checks to see if an element is an initial or non-initial article ('a', 'an', 'the') or preposition (e.g. 'with') and then capitalizes each word (except for non-initial articles and prepositions) before joining those elements back into a string.
+One could, for instance, write code that splits the title string into array of word elements, checks to see if a word element is an initial or non-initial article ('a', 'an', 'the') or preposition (e.g. 'with') and then capitalizes each word element (except for non-initial articles and prepositions) before joining those word elements back into a string.

 ## License
 [MIT](https://github.com/DavidRMorphew/google-books-cli/blob/main/LICENSE.txt)